ipfs/specs/RFC/0000-gateway-redirects.md

 ### Security

-This functionality will only be evaluated for Subdomain Gateways, to ensure that redirect paths are relative to the root CID hosted at a specific subdomain.
+This functionality will only be evaluated for Subdomain or DNSLink Gateways, to ensure that redirect paths are relative to the root CID hosted at the specified domain name.

 Parsing of the `_redirects` file should be done safely to prevent any sort of injection vector or daemon crash.